Pylons/pyramid/docs/narr/commandline.rst

    multiview                  /multiview                  app1.standard_views.multiview                 GET,PATCH
    not_post                   /not_post                   app1.standard_views.multview                  !POST,*

-``proutes`` generates a table with four columns: *Name*, *Pattern*, *Method*, and *View*.
-The items listed in the
+``proutes`` generates a table with four columns: *Name*, *Pattern*, *View*, and *Method*.
+The items listed in the Name column are route names, the items listed in the Pattern column are route patterns, the items listed in the View column are representations of the view callable that will be invoked when a request matches the associated route pattern, and the items listed in the Method column are the request methods that are associated with the route name.
-Name column are route names, the items listed in the Pattern column are route patterns, and the items listed in the View column are representations of the view callable that will be invoked when a request matches the associated route pattern.
-The view column may show ``<unknown>`` if no associated view callable could be found.
+The View column may show ``<unknown>`` if no associated view callable could be found.
+The Method column, for the route name, may show either ``<route mismatch>`` if the view callable does not accept any of the route's request methods, or ``*`` if the view callable will accept any of the route's request methods.
 If no routes are configured within your application, nothing will be printed to the console when ``proutes`` is executed.

-It is convenient when using the ``proutes`` often to configure which columns and the order you would like to view them.
-To facilitate this, ``proutes`` will look for a special ``[proutes]`` section in your INI file and use those as defaults.
+It is convenient when using the ``proutes`` command often to configure which columns and the order you would like to view them.
+To facilitate this, ``proutes`` will look for a special ``[proutes]`` section in your ``.ini`` file and use those as defaults.

 For example you may remove the request method and place the view first: